We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Static electricity, which builds up inside your home when the rooms are dry, actually attracts dust and makes it cling stubbornly to surfaces.
 The solution?
 Install a humidifier, either a whole-house humidifier or a room-size version.
 Ideally, you should aim for relative humidity levels of 40 to 50 percent throughout your home to help eliminate static and keep dust levels down.

 Vacuuming isn’t just for floors.
 How often do you clean your curtains?
 Or vacuum your couch?
 Your lampshade?
 The soft fibers in these places draw a lot of dust.
-Whether you opt for steam cleaning or a dry vacuum, regular cleaning of your textiles is a must for a dust-free home.
+Whether you opt to use a steam cleaner or a vacuum cleaner, regular upkeep of your textiles is a must for a dust-free home.

 Don’t think that you’ve solved your dust dilemma just because you’ve exchanged fabric window treatments for blinds.
 Dust sticks to blinds like glue, which is why you should clean window blinds on a regular basis.